789ni812/imgdescriptor/spec.md

   - Only show the choices section for the current turn's card.
   - After a choice is made, minimize (not remove) the accordion for that turn's choices, so the information is still accessible but not expanded by default.
   - For previous turns, show only the summary (image, description, story, selected choice/outcome), with all accordions minimized except for the current turn.
+  - **Controls (upload, generate story, choices) only appear at the correct stage for the current turn.**
+  - **After a choice is made, the next turn begins and the image upload is shown for the new turn.**
+  - **Choices and outcomes remain visible after a choice is made.**
+  - **All accordions are always user-expandable/collapsible for all turns and sections.**
+  - **Each section shows either the generated content or a 'Not available yet' message if missing.**

 - [ ] **XX.4: Improved Loading Feedback**
   - When generating a story or choices, show a loader/spinner only in the relevant card's section (not globally or in previous turns).